 - You can be shown how to recognise symptoms (in yourself or your child), so that treatment can be started quickly.

 - Treatment should be tailored to your individual needs.
+New treatments are always being developed, such as crizanlizumab which reduces the number of crises.

 - It is important to take preventative treatments against infection and to attend your check-ups.